gaelreyrol/mqtt-exporter/ReadMe.md

 Export MQTT messages to Promotheus

 > **Warning**
 > This exporter allows you to simplify your IoT monitoring stack if you don't want to store messages on the long run.
-While InfluxDB or other timeseries database are well suited for IoT messages, I built this exporter because I don't need them, just a temporary storage (at least a few months).
+While InfluxDB or other timeseries database are well suited for IoT messages, I built this exporter because I don't need those databases, I just need a temporary storage (at least a few months).
 Also Prometheus is a piece of software that is already deployed in my stack along with Grafana, so I wanted to keep it simple and stupid.

 > **Warning**
 > Only JSON is supported with no level of depth, every  value must be at the root of the JSON object.